What could cause a double engine failure on a passenger jet?

 Volcanic Ash

-This can damage the engines to the point that they flame out or stops the combustion process.
+Volcanic ash can damage the aircraft’s engines to the point that they flame out or stop the combustion process.
 In 1982, a Boeing 747, lost all four of its engines due to ingesting volcanic ash.
 The aircraft glided outside of the ash cloud and managed to restart its engines before successfully landing in Jakarta.

 Engine Separation

-Believe it or not, there is a checklist on commercial aircraft for entire separation of the engine from the wing.
-The engine is held onto the wing by a ‘sheer pin’ to ensure the engine separates from the aircraft and protect the aircraft structure in the results of the engine suffering a significant impact.
+Believe it or not, there is a checklist onboard commercial aircraft in case the engine is separated (comes off!) the wing.
+The engine is held onto the wing by a ‘sheer pin’ to ensure that the engine separates and protects the aircraft structure if the engine suffers a significant impact.